Grocery Store Produce Department Design

 5. Make well-stocked, appealing displays everyone’s mission.

-Prevent produce from looking picked-over by patrolling your department continuously.
+Prevent produce from looking picked over by patrolling your department continuously.
 Encourage all staff members to restore and refill displays as items are removed, especially after peak shopping periods.
-Customers notice when store employees tend to the produce–sending another subtle signal of freshness.
+Customers notice when store employees tend to the produce–sending another subtle freshness signal.

-Whole Foods stores are known for eye-level massing of produce, which creates great visual impact.
-A great way to give that same sense of “wow” are tiered risers and waterfall displays, which elevate produce closer to eye level.
-By creating the feeling of a “wall” of product, a tiered riser can create the feeling of large, abundant displays with relatively small amounts or product.
+Whole Foods stores are known for eye-level massing of produce, which creates excellent visual impact.
+A great way to give that same sense of “wow” is tiered risers and waterfall displays, which elevate produce closer to eye level.
+By creating the feeling of a “wall” of products, a tiered riser can create the feeling of large, abundant displays with relatively small amounts of products.

 The enormous popularity of farmer’s markets in the United States has thrown down the gauntlet for grocers.
 How can your store tell its own compelling, “fresh, local” story?
 One way is to choose fixtures and produce display bins with an earthier, more organic appeal.

-Give shoppers a sense of discovery and exploration with tilted bins, European-style produce tables, and wooden carts.
+Shotted bins, European-style produce tables, and wooden carts give shoppers a sense of discovery and exploration.
 Racked wicker baskets, wooden risers, and chalkboard signage offer a hand-crafted feeling.
-Green Zebra grocers in Portland, Oregon uses natural wood finishes and original mural artwork to underscore its local, hand-picked ethos.
+Green Zebra Grocers in Portland, Oregon, uses natural wood finishes and original mural artwork to underscore its local, hand-picked ethos.
 Remember, everything doesn’t have to match—but it does have to harmonize.

 Create enough space in the produce section for small-scale activations, such as produce sampling with local purveyors.
 Modular and rolling fixtures in the produce section can provide flexibility for special events, tastings, and cooking demonstrations.
 Euro tables (so named for their resemblance to European street market tables used for food displays in the 1920s) have become a popular option.

-For maximum versatility, purchase tables that offer adjustable height, locking casters, and optional tilt-tops.
-Push the envelope: combine natural wood with a powder coating color that matches your branding.
-Whether your design aesthetic says, “Vintage Village Vegetable Stand” or “Museum of Modern Fruit”, the King Retail Systems design team creates fixtures that deliver memorable shopping experiences in produce sections of every size.
+Purchase tables with adjustable height, locking casters, and optional tilt-tops for maximum versatility.
+Push the envelope: combine natural wood with a powder-coating color that matches your branding.
+Whether your design aesthetic says, “Vintage Village Vegetable Stand” or “Museum of Modern Fruit,” the King Retail Solutions design team creates fixtures that deliver memorable shopping experiences in produce sections of every size.

 The inventory in produce departments is constantly changing, so flexibility in fixtures is key.
 Displays like nesting tables can enable merchandising plans to pivot quickly for shipments of seasonal produce.